Puari ki Pū-harakeke-nui: From Belfast to South Hagley Park and the central city.

 At the northern end of the route there are a number of identified urban growth and development areas in Belfast.
 Due to uncertainty with the timing of this development, the proposed Northern Line route currently ends at Radcliffe Road.
 A future extension of the route to Belfast Road will be examined as more development occurs in the area.

-Expected to finish in 2019, the cycleway will provide a facility for connecting with schools and local centres in the north.
+The cycleway will provide a facility for connecting with schools and local centres in the north.
 There are also connections to Papanui Parallel, Nor’West Arc, Wheels to Wings and Uni-Cycle routes.